rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

-replacement leaves, plates, or sections from another copy, and the cataloger is not expected to verify the integrity of each leaf in a publication unless there is reason to suspect that the copy in hand may have been made up, doctored, or falsified (“sophisticated”).
+replacement leaves, plates, or sections from another copy, and the cataloger is not expected to verify the integrity of each leaf in a publication unless there is reason to suspect that the copy in hand may have been made up, doctored, or falsified ("sophisticated").
 Bibliographers’ and booksellers’ descriptions are the usual source of such information.

-INTRODUCTION
-Descriptive Cataloging of Rare Materials (Books) 21 IX.2.
+#### IX.2.
 Dust jackets

 In the context of rare materials cataloging, dust jackets issued by the publisher are appropriately considered part of a publication, and are included in these rules as prescribed sources for areas 2, 4, and 6.
 Dust jackets often contain